 Paris is a fantastic source of inspiration for writers.
+Book yourself into a Paris writing retreat and prepare to be inspired!

-When we think of the French capital, it conjures up images of fashionable people, streets lined with cafés and beautiful buildings.
+When we think of the French capital, Paris conjures up images of fashionable people, streets lined with cafés and beautiful buildings.
 There’s always the smell of great food and the hint of romance in the air.

 The City of Light is also an inspirational place for authors who enjoy writing mysteries, horror and adventure books.
 We all know about the skull-lined catacombs that lie beneath the Parisian streets, holding the remains of six million people.